 Some people believe that the Chinese language is difficult to learn, because of its unfamiliar writing system.
 Chinese, however, is not so much difficult as it is different from more familiar languages with its beautiful characters and poetic tones.
-1.2 billion people speak it with no trouble everyday, and students who have studied a couple of years of Chinese at Carleton can converse fluently in daily Chinese.
+1.2 billion people speak it with no trouble every day, and students who have studied a couple of years of Chinese at Carleton can converse fluently in daily Chinese.
 The faculty make sure the teaching process is effective and enjoyable; laughter is commonly heard from Chinese classrooms as students converse, recite, and perform.

 Introductory and intermediate courses focus on conversational skills and basic reading and writing, in a Chinese cultural context.
 Advanced courses deepen competence in written and spoken language and expose students to new literary genres, including short stories, documentary prose, and essays, as well as film.

-Literature and Culture in Chinese: Recent offerings include Contemporary Prose (essays), Contemporary Fiction, and Mass Media (TV and film).
+Recent offerings include Contemporary Short Stories, Contemporary Fiction, and Mass Media (TV and film) and Social Commentary.

 Courses in Writing Systems and Historical Linguistics are both taught in the department, and deal extensively with aspects of the Chinese language and its history.

 Students may petition for a special major in Chinese or they may focus on the study of language or literature as Asian Studies majors.
-Chinese courses are also an integral part of the East Asian Studies Concentration and a certificate of advanced study in foreign language and literature or foreign language and area studies is offered by the college to students that have completed the requisite number of courses after 206.
+Chinese courses are also an integral part of the East Asian Studies Concentration and a certificate of advanced study in foreign language and literature or foreign language and area studies is offered by the college to students that have completed the requisite number of courses after 204.
 For guidelines on applying for the Chinese Special Major contact Mark Hansell, Department of Asian Languages & Literatures.